mhyrr/kanonical/src/pages/2014-06-29-the-future-of-telepathy.md

 title: The Future of Telepathy
 date: 2014-06-29T20:26:15.000Z
 path: /2014-06-29-the-future-of-telepathy/
+draft: true
 ---

 Recently, a good friend and I had an interesting back and forth over email.
 A snippet:

 	Him: On the other hand, I really can't stand people who actually think that we are in some unprecedented stage of human progress, siting facebook and twitter as two reasons!

 	Me: You really don't think we are in an unprecendented age of progress?
 I would say FB and Twitter are more symptoms than signs, but I definitely think what's been happening over the last ten or twenty years is new and game changing.

 	Him: It's the word 'progress' that bothers me.
 We have progressed in terms of noise.
 	In terms of information.
 But Game changing?  [...]
 Progress implies that man is striving toward something.
 What has the technological boom progressed?
 I'm honestly curious.
 	I don't understand.